 3. Education Interventions

 Education interventions proposed for evaluation should be of high importance to the education agency partner and aimed at improving student education outcomes.
 Their implementation should be completed within the first project year.
-Therefore, interventions lasting more than one academic year or that are not expected to produce beneficial student outcomes quickly should not be proposed for evaluation under the Low-Cost Evaluation grant program.
+Therefore, interventions lasting more than one academic year or that are not expected to produce beneficial student education outcomes quickly should not be proposed to the Low-Cost Evaluation grant program.

 The Low-Cost Evaluation program requires partnerships between research institutions and state or local education agencies.
 The partnerships must include a Principal Investigator (PI) from each organization.
-The Institute does not endorse a specific model of research partnerships.
-The Institute envisions that work supported by the Low-Cost Evaluation program will be collaborative from start to finish.
-Together, the partners are expected to determine the intervention to be evaluated, agree on the evaluation design and its implementation, establish a process to discuss the results as they are obtained, consider the practice and policy implications of the results, and disseminate the full results to multiple audiences (e.g., practitioners, policymakers, and researchers).
+The Institute does not endorse a specific model of research partnerships (for example, see Coburn, Penuel, and Geil, 2013 for a discussion of different models) but envisions that work supported by the Low-Cost Evaluation program will be collaborative from start to finish.
+Together, the partners are expected to determine the intervention to be evaluated, agree on the evaluation design and its implementation, establish a process to discuss the results as they are obtained, consider the practice and policy implications of the results, and disseminate the full results to multiple audiences, such as practitioners, policymakers, and researchers.

 GrantWatch ID#: 162952

 - At a minimum, applications must include a research institution and a U.S. state or local education agency proposing to work together in partnership.